christophergandrud/simPH/README.md

 ## Tip

 Before running the simulation and graph functions in this package carefully consider how many simulations you are about to make.
 Especially for hazard rates over long periods of time and with multiple strata, you can be asking **simPH** to run very many simulations.
-This will be computationally intensive.
+This will be computationally intensive. e

----

 ## Sources